Free Travel Agency Business Plan Template

 Now when it comes to travel agencies, you may think having a business plan is overkill or outdated.
 Sure, if you’re opening a storefront agency or a franchise you may need some capital from the bank/investor so a business plan may be a necessity.
-But now that most agencies are home based, the average start up cost for a non-franchise travel agency is $1,563.
+But now that most agencies are home-based, the median start-up cost for a non-franchise travel agency is $1,500.
 If you’re not getting a loan, do you really need a business plan?

 If you’re starting a travel agency, here’s a few reasons why creating a travel agency business plan might be helpful to you:

 - Practical: it will help you feel prepared and confident as you make important business decisions.

 - Inspirational: it will help remind you what it is that inspired you to start a travel agency and what kind of impact you hope to have on your clients.
 The kinds of things that will remind you why you started all these shenanigans when logistical tasks like taxes get boring or complicated.

 The other thing a travel agency business plan can do?
 It will help you describe your agency—the service you provide (do you have a niche?), the market in which you’re operating, the money you need to get started and keep going, and the people you need to help you get there (accountants?
 Sub agents?
 Bookkeeper?
 Web Developer?)
 In short, it can help you feel prepared and confident, and our free travel agency business plan is going to help you with that!